Summer Holiday Grocery Savings

 Memorial Day, Father’s Day, The Fourth & Labor Day

-As far as saving at the grocery store during one of the summer holidays, you’re likely going to see pretty much the same things on sale, whether you’re talking Memorial Day, Father’s Day, The Fourth & Labor Day.
-Starting a week or two before Memorial Day (when summer “unofficially” starts up to Labor Day, which signifies the end of summer’s casual fun, you’ll see grocery stores responding to each holiday in turn.
+Starting a week or two before Memorial Day (when summer “unofficially” starts up to Labor Day, which signifies the end of summer’s casual fun, you’ll see grocery stores responding to each holiday in turn with sales.

 Summer Holiday Grocery Savings - Learn what to stock up on during Memorial Day, Father's Day, 4th of July & Labor Day.
 Win at the Grocers! #HolidayGrocerySales #SaveMoneyOnGroceries #HowToBuySmart #SaveMoneyOnGroceriesSummerHolidays #SaveMoneyGrocers

 Before we proceed: Long post alert!
-I promised you years ago I would never write incomplete cutesy articles that only give you the breezy easy answers or make you click and click to get the information you need.
+I promised you years ago I would never write incomplete cutesy articles that only give you breezy easy answers or worse, make you click and click to get the information you need.
 So fair warning!
 And FYI: You’ll find links at the bottom of the page for other holidays.

 The ad at one of my local stores.

 Here’s what to look for on sale during the Summer Holidays!
 Keep in mind that some stores (most ads come out on Sundays or Wednesdays) will pull out a “Hail Mary” and toss out a last-minute ad right before the holiday.
 If you’re on a budget, setting aside a little extra for that sale might pay off.
-Playing the “grocery market” is like playing the stock market; these are my picks and best advice; your good judgment should prevail.

 Pork Items: